pharo-project/pharo/doc/RefactoringEngine.md

 Some examples of ProgramNodeVisitors operating on the RBParsers AST:

-Opal Compiler
+- Opal Compiler.
 Opals translator visits the AST tree to create a intermediate representation that is finally used to generated method byte code.
 Another step in the compiler work flow, the ClosureAnalyzer, is implemented as a ProgramNodeVisitor too.

-Reflectivity Compiler
+- Reflectivity Compiler.
 For reflectivity support, can add MetaLinks to the nodes of the compiled method and generate new methods with code injections augmenting or modifying the executed code.

-Code formatter (BIConfigurableFormatter/BISimpleFormatter)
-A code formatter walks over the AST tree and reformats the code (node positions) based on a simple format rule or a configurable formatting style.
+- Code formatter.
+(BIConfigurableFormatter/BISimpleFormatter) A code formatter walks over the AST tree and reformats the code (node positions) based on a simple format rule or a configurable formatting style.

-TextStyler
+- TextStyler.
 SHRBTextStyler builds a attributed text representation of the source code, augmented with text font, color or emphasis attributes based on the current style settings.

-And of course
-RBParseTreeSearcher and RBParseTreeRewriter
+- `RBParseTreeSearcher` and `RBParseTreeRewriter`.
 The original users of this AST structure for searching and rewriting code, more on this in its own chapter.

 ### RBParser

-The Refactoring Framework contains its own parser.

 Defining or implementing refactoring operations on the raw source code level is difficult.
 For example, we would have to distinguish whether a word is an instance variable name, an argument or a reserved word.
 Therefor a parser first translates the source code into an abstract syntax tree (AST).